TUDelft-PRIME-Books/Linear-Algebra/README.md

 ## 📄 License

-This work is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).
+This work is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/) except otherwise stated.

 You are free to:
 - **Share** — copy and redistribute the material in any medium or format